This article looks at patent maintenance fees. They might not be thrilling, but if you own a patent, understanding them is absolutely essential.

 - 11.5 years after issuance.

-These are called the first, second, and third maintenance fees, respectively.
+These are the first, second, and third maintenance fees, respectively.
 Each fee increases in cost as the patent matures.
+While there is a 50% discount for smaller companies and for individuals, these are a rounding error in the balance sheets of big tech companies, but can be a cash flow disaster for startups.

 Why Are Maintenance Fees Necessary?